Share feedback

 What persists

 While a sandbox exists, installed packages, Docker images, configuration changes, and command history all persist across stops and restarts.
-When you remove a sandbox, everything inside is deleted — only your workspace files remain on your host.
-To preserve a configured environment, create a custom template.
+When you remove a sandbox, everything inside is deleted.
+Your workspace files and the shared agent skills store remain on your host.
+To preserve a configured environment, create a custom template or use a kit.